-REFERENCE DATA FOR IDENTIFYING A REGIONAL STRATEGY IN A LARGER CONTEXT

-As pointed out in the first chapter of this Blueprint, there exist many sources for data and quantitative indicators by which reference information can be drawn for the region under consideration.
+REFERENCE DATA FOR IDENTIFYING A REGIONAL STRATEGY IN A LARGER CONTEXT reference information can be drawn for the region under consideration.
 In addition to the publications of the national institutes for statistics there are international bodies offering reference information such as Eurostat, World Bank, World Economic Forum, IMD (Yearbook service), etc.